alxstx/alxstx/README.md

 - 👋 Hi, I’m @alxstx
 - 👀 I’m interested in programming,football and history
 - 🌱 I’m currently learning ai
-- 💞️ I’m looking to collaborate on a parser project
+- I’m looking to collaborate on a parser project
-- 📫 How to reach me telegram:@alex_stepp
+- 📫 How to reach me on telegram:@alex_stepp

 <!---
 alxstx/alxstx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.